-New Hampshire Medicare Plans
+New Hampshire Medicare Insurance Plans

-Medicare Supplement (Medigap) Policies
+Medicare Supplement Insurance (Medigap) Policies

-New Hampshire has three Medicare Savings Programs:
+New Hampshire Medicare Savings Program

-- Qualified Medicare Beneficiaries (QMBs): For individuals with a monthly income under $903 and for couples with a monthly income under $1215, the state pays all premiums for Part B and all Co-Pays and Deductibles for Parts A & B
+- Qualified Medicare Beneficiaries (QMBs): For individuals with a monthly income under $1,001 or couples with a monthly income under $1,348 who are receiving Medicare Part A, the state pays all premiums, deductibles, copayments, and coinsurance for Medicare Parts A and B.

-- Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with income under $1083 or couples with income under $1457, the state pays premiums for Part B.
+- Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with a monthly income between $1,001 and $1,197 or couples with income between $1,348 and $1,613 who are receiving Medicare Parts A and B, the state pays the Medicare Part B premium.

-State Health Insurance Assistance Program
+New Hampshire State Health Insurance Assistance Program